prashantgawali/helloprashant/TREC-2013-API-Specifications.md

     -max_id 34952194402811905 -num_results 1000 -runtag lucene
 ```

 Note that the current API serves the Tweets2011 corpus and can be used for experimenting with TREC 2011 and TREC 2012 microblog topics.
+See also this page on [Tweets2011 baseline runs using the TREC 2013 API](https://github.com/lintool/twitter-tools/wiki/Tweets2011-baseline-runs-using-the-TREC-2013-API).

 After you've cloned the `twitter-tools` repo and successfully built the project with `ant`, the above command should work.
 Note that you need three pieces of information to connect to the service: